“No price is too high to pay for the privilege of owning yourself.”

 My physics dissertation advisor upbraided me for suggesting science is corrupted by social pressures.
 One of my committee members abandoned me when I suggested sexuality might play a role in the social behavior of scientists.
 And these were the liberal-minded faculty!

 Current-day science overlooks the role of self-awareness in science.
 Don’t be fooled by the few public voices who espouse the integration of science and spirit.
-People like Deepak Chopra, Gregg Bradon, Joe Dispenza, and those affiliated with them are pundits.
+People like Deepak Chopra, Gregg Braden, Joe Dispenza, and those affiliated with them are pundits.
 They are not considered scientists, they do not produce science, and most of them never did.

-I don’t know if the rigid materialism that underlies mainstream science is taught or selected but it wasn’t always the case.
+I don’t know if the rigid materialism that underlies mainstream science is taught or selected, but it wasn’t always the case.
 Today’s utilitarian science has drifted far from its metaphysical roots.
 Francis Bacon was a philosopher, Newton a theologian, Einstein and his cohorts seriously discussed physical reality, but today’s physicists don’t care.
 The prevailing attitude is that it doesn’t matter, which really means that no one’s interested.

 Yoga, or So They Say

-It was hard to stomach the mystical kool-aid that percolated through colleges in the 1970s.
-This has now become a staple of yoga-ism, massage-oil therapy, and internet junk.
+It was hard to stomach the mystical Kool-Aid that percolated through colleges in the 1970s.
+This has now become a staple of yoga-ism, massage-oil therapy, and Internet junk.
 Eastern philosophy in the West has grown more like an invasive weed than native wisdom.

 Decades before I made psychedelic exploration a serious project, I held my nose and jumped into Oscar Ichazo’s 40-day spiritual training called Arica.
 Arica was an early precursor to Amway spirituality following the multi-level marketing approach of Werner Erhard’s EST and L. Ron Hubbard’s Scientology.